Controlling Drums in Church

 Reflected sound is, by definition, noise: it has the same amount of energy as direct sound, but because it is reflected, it has become “incoherent.”
 Now instead of hearing the clear “slap” of the snare from a single source, we hear reflections of that slap from various reflective surfaces around the room.
 The clarity is decreased, but the energy of the snare is still there, rattling around the room, muddying up the rest of the sound.

-The second problem with a plexiglass drum shield is that the first reflection of the sound is concentrated back at the drummer’s ears.
+The second problem with a plexiglass drum cage is that the first reflection of the sound is concentrated back at the drummer’s ears.
 The potential for hearing damage is greatly increased.
 That’s one reason some drummers want to play loudly – they can’t hear the sound as well as they used to, so they feel the need to play louder.

 The result of plexiglass by itself is that the total energy of sound is not decreased.
 Instead, it’s just bouncing around the room, making the rest of the sound muddy, and damaging the drummer’s hearing.

-After we block the direct sound of the drums with a plexiglass drum shield, the next step is to absorb a good portion of the sound, to keep it from filling the room with incoherent echoes.
+After we block the direct sound of the drums with a plexiglass drum cage, the next step is to absorb a good portion of the sound, to keep it from filling the room with incoherent echoes.
 This is generally accomplished with sound-absorptive foam.

 Generally, the foam is installed in three locations: on the wall behind the drummer, on the plexiglass itself, and as sound-absorptive “lid” over the top of the drummer.